 Infertility is a sensitive issue and that is why it is important to have the proper knowledge and a deeper understanding of all the factors before opting for treatment.
-Listed below are a few points to be closely considered before choosing an IVF clinic –

 Although Indian law does not necessarily dictate any egg donation or surrogacy policies, ICMR provides a guideline for the clinics and institutes to follow.
-The ART Bill passed in 2010 states that any clinic following ART guidelines must keep the client and donor information confidential, no gamete produced by an individual under the age of 21 must be used, a clinic must not indulge in any commercial element in donor programmes or gestational surrogacy etc. These guidelines help build the patient’s confidence in the clinics.
+The ART Bill passed in 2010 states that any clinic following ART guidelines must keep the client and donor information confidential, no gamete produced by an individual under the age of 21 must be used, and a clinic must not indulge in any commercial element in donor programs or gestational surrogacy, etc. These guidelines help build the patient’s confidence in the clinics.

 The clinic’s success rate is another factor to deeply analyze before making a decision.
-While every clinic shows its own success rate, no clinic can guarantee 100% success.
+While every clinic shows its own success rate, no clinic can guarantee 100% IVF success.
 So, it’s important that you do your own research on the clinics about their methods and procedures.
 Make a note that having the highest success rate does not necessarily mean that the clinic is the best.
 Sometimes, these clinics avoid taking complicated cases that do not have a sure chance of being successful.
 For example, they refuse treatment of women above 40 with their own eggs.
 This results in skewing the statistics and data.

 What you should be looking for is whether the clinic’s success rate is higher than the national average.
 Along with this, look up live birth statistics for your age and not just the pregnancy statistics.
 Plus, make sure to compare their pregnancy statistics to the national average.
 Always make sure to ask for the clinic’s success rate before choosing one, and the reports are usually included in the CDC reports comparing their reported statistics because some clinics only show satellite data.
 While there are other points you take notes of, these are the few things that should be kept in mind while making an informed decision.

 Mostly, people get informed about fertility clinics through word of mouth.
 IVF is a sensitive topic and people usually listen to someone they trust and respect before they search in-depth about the clinics.
 However, in this data-driven world where technology is taking over every aspect of life, just word of mouth should not be relied upon.
-Clinic websites, testimonials, feedback and online reviews of the patients should be taken into consideration before choosing the preferred infertility clinic.
+Clinic websites, testimonials, feedback, and online reviews of the patients should be taken into consideration before choosing the preferred infertility clinic.

 Considering the Fertility Specialists

-You should always look up for the qualifications and the experience of the IVF specialist.
+You should always look up the qualifications and the experience of the IVF specialist.
 Sometimes, the doctors complete their training in Obstetrics and Gynecology Residency.
 A “Fertility Specialist” trains for additional 2-3 years to become a Reproductive Endocrinology and Infertility Specialist.
-They give up general obstetrics and gynecology and dedicate more towards treating their infertile patients.
+They give up general obstetrics and gynecology and dedicate more to treating their infertile patients.
 Before moving further, you should make sure your doctor has the highest level of training and expertise in his/her field.

 In the case of male infertility issues, it is important to have an andrologist so that he/she can work together with the reproductive endocrinologist.
 Also, in cases of endometriosis or any structural issue, a reproductive surgeon is a must.

-Stability in the working environment is maintained if the working team does not change in every short while and especially the senior staff.
+Stability in the working environment is maintained if the working team does not change every short while and especially the senior staff.
 In cases like fertility clinics, where everything needs to be critically analyzed before every step, stability in the tenure of the director and the senior staff builds trust among the patients.
 Also, it makes the management of the clinic and staff easier.

 It’s always good to know how many expert opinions you are going to receive in your case.
 Whether your case will be handled by a doctor or a team, and who will you see on your visits?
 In case of any complication in the case, it’s always beneficial to have a team involved to manage all the details.
 Along with this, it’s recommended to have an experienced embryologist on the team since he/she is the one who carries out the IVF process of mixing the egg with the sperm.
 This can help increase the chances of fertilization.

-There are no age cut-offs when it comes to IVF treatments but age remains a primary factor concerning pregnancy successes because studies have shown that women in their 20s and 30s have the most successful pregnancies and the success rates have declined once the women have reached mid-30s.
+There are no age cut-offs when it comes to IVF treatments but age remains a primary factor concerning pregnancy success because studies have shown that women in their 20s and 30s have the most successful pregnancies and the success rates have declined once the women have reached mid-30s.

 For the woman falling under the age group of 35-37 with a good prognosis, transferring two embryos is recommended.
-For 38-40 years old, transferring 3 embryos and not more than 4 is recommended.
+For 38-40 years old, transferred 3 embryos and not more than 4 is recommended.
 While for the ages of 41 and 42, transferring not more than 5 embryos is recommended.
 Of course, every individual case should be considered before the procedure.